Mount Nittany: History

 In 1945, the landowners of Mount Nittany were preparing to sell the mountain, allegedly to use timber rights.
 The alumni of the Lion's Paw Senior Society who heard of this bought an option to buy the mountain.
-It took the Lion's Paw alumni until May 1946 to raise the money needed to buy the mountain.
+It took the Lion's Paw alumni until May 1946 to raise the money needed to make the purchase.
 In 1981, Lion's Paw established the Mount Nittany Conservancy, an organization intended to raise money from the general public in addition to the money raised by Lion's Paw members.
 Since its establishment, the Mount Nittany Conservancy has purchased hundreds of additional acres on Mount Nittany.

 In 2013, Conserving Mount Nittany: A Dynamic Environmentalism, a book by Tom Shakely on the history of Mount Nittany and local conservation efforts, was published, incorporating histories of the mountain and valley.

 Geology

 Mount Nittany is part of the Ridge and Valley province of the Appalachian Mountains.
 The neighboring Bald Eagle, Tussey and Shriner mountains are part of the same sedimentary formation, consisting of, from youngest to oldest, Tuscarora Formation quartzite, Juniata Formation shale, and Bald Eagle Formation sandstone.
 These layers were folded during the Appalachian orogeny.

 Nittany Mountain is part of a synclinal depression of the anticlinal Nittany Arch, which originally formed a huge mountain, since eroded, that towered over what is now Nittany Valley.
 The present Nittany and Big Mountain ridges were originally a valley in this ancient mountain.
 The Nittany ridge line is topped by the erosion-resistant Bald Eagle Sandstone.
 The more durable Tuscarora Quartzite formations are found exposed on the higher ridges of the northern end of the same syncline: Big Mountain to "Riansares Mountain" and Big Kettle Mountain to "The Winehead".
 The more easily eroded Juniata Shale forms the depression between the lower and higher ridges, and the drainage from this area cut small ravines in the Nittany ridge line.
 The same three rock layers are exposed in the neighboring ridges.

 Beneath the sedimentary layers is a formation of dolomite and limestone.
 The Bald Eagle Sandstone topping Mount Nittany prevents the erosion of the underlying limestone to the same level as the surrounding limestone valleys.